 As a public relations agency, Blueplate PR also helps you maintain consistent, quality content on as many social media platforms as you like, such as Facebook, Twitter, Instagram, LinkedIn, YouTube, Email, and your Blog.
 This is owned media: You own it so you can do anything you want with it.
 This strategy also includes posting firm news and links to media coverage on your website’s “News Room” section (see #5 below).

-As public relations professionals with knowledge of media demographics and reach, we can advise and council you on any advertising, sponsorship purchases, and other forms of paid media placements that you consider.
+As a public relations agency with knowledge of media demographics and reach, we can advise and council you on any advertising, sponsorships, and other forms of paid media placements that you consider.
 Paid media includes Facebook and Google ads, display advertising in print publications and on websites and blogs, and sponsorship tag lines on public radio.

 It won’t happen often, but when we believe paid media is warranted, we’ll let you know.

 A well-rounded PR campaign

 usually involves all three types of media.

 What To Expect from Blueplate PR

 PR agencies don’t usually spell out the details until a contract is signed.
 They certainly don’t talk about rates and fees.
 But you may have noticed by now that Blueplate PR isn’t like other PR agencies.
 We want you to know the full depth and breadth of our services and benefits up front.
 So..